Panasonic FZ100 vs Sony A7 III

 Of the two cameras under consideration, the Panasonic FZ100 features a 1/2.3-inch sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 2925 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 5.6 and 1.0.
 The sensor in the FZ100 has a native 4:3 aspect ratio, while the one in the A7 III offers a 3:2 aspect.

 With 24MP, the A7 III offers a higher resolution than the FZ100 (14MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 1.41μm for the FZ100) due to its larger sensor.
 Moreover, the A7 III is a much more recent model (by 7 years and 7 months) than the FZ100, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the FZ100 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.